Chris Brown Party Tour Revealed

 Chris Brown has announced that his next tour, The Party Tour, will be with 50 Cent, French Montana, Fabolous, O.T.
 Genasis, Kap G, and Casanova.
-This group of rappers have not yet announced when or where they will be touring yet.
+This group of rappers have not yet announced when or where they will be touring.

 In Chris Brown’s Instagram post he states “DATES COMING ASAP!!!!
 Whens the last time you’ve been to a show/concert and have actually been entertained???
 I’ll wait…!!
 DON’T PLAY YOURSELF.
-WE COMING and @casanova_2x on the tour too”
+WE COMING and @casanova_2x on the tour too.”

 DATES COMING ASAP!!!!@casanova_2x on tour too USA ????????
 DATES COMING